CodeChain-io/codechain/docs/account-management.rst

 Changing the Password
 ---------------------
 You can change your password with the ``change-password`` command.
-For instance, if you wanted to change the password of cccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9myd6c4d7, you would run the following:
+For instance, if you want to change the password of cccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9myd6c4d7, run the following:
 ::

     ./target/release/codechain account change-password cccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9myd6c4d7